mwlevin/MnDOT-bike-lane-optimization/README.md

 This folder contains the software and input data used to run the bicycle-lane network design experiments for the Minneapolis CBD network.
+The equity-focused extension of this software is provided separately in the `equalitymetric extension/` folder.

 ## Folder Contents